Get ready. We're gearing up for our upcoming events.

 5. Maintain open communication

-There should be transparency into the sales and marketing goals from either end.
+There should be transparency in the sales and marketing goals from either end.
 Continuous communication and education around personas will encourage visibility into each other's goals.

 Let's be sprockets together.